Request a species list allows you to request species lists from the WildNet database for Queensland's:

 - search criteria—provides information about the processed request, including:

-- options selected for species type, Queensland status, records, date and area name
+- the report data options selected relating to species, type, status (Queensland), records, date and area

 - date submitted

 - the number of records retrieved (i.e. number of unique taxa or unique wildlife entities included in the output).

 - disclaimer—a copy of the disclaimer.